klecknerlab/ad_sync/README.md

 * `SER[1/2] FLUSH⏎`: Flush the read buffer for a serial port.
 * `SER[1/2] RATE [baud rate]⏎`: Set the baud rate for a serial port.
 The serial format is always 8 bits with a start and stop bit.
 (This could be changed by altering the firmware, if needed.)

-**Not yet implemented:**

-* `SYNC READ [addr] [samples]⏎`:
-    - Read a specified number of samples from the sync data
-    - Return format is `>[samples*4]>[binary data]⏎`
-    - *Note:* reading a large amount of sync data (> 15 data points) may cause an output glitch in the sync data!
+**Trigger Commands**

-* `TRIG MASK [bit mask]⏎`: A bit mask indicated if each digital output channel is triggered.
+* `TRIGER MASK [bit mask]⏎`: A bit mask indicated if each digital output channel is triggered.
 Triggered channels output low until triggered.
-* `TRIG [cycles (optional)]⏎`: Activate the trigger for the specified number of cycles.  `cycles=1` is the default.
+* `TRIGER [cycles (optional)]⏎`: Activate the trigger for the specified number of cycles.  `cycles=1` is the default.
 Note that there may be a delay of up to 256 samples in outputting a triggered signal, due to the output buffering.
 Also, triggers always begin at the beginning of a cycle.